Food copywriting considerations – the healthy snack edition!

 Consumers these days are becoming more health-conscious.
 And who can blame them, with the rise of lifestyle diseases like diabetes and hypertension?

-That’s why today’s consumers are placing a premium on health and wellness, which includes making the shift to a heart-healthy diet and purchasing healthier foods—including snacks.
+That’s why today’s consumers are placing a premium on health and wellness, which means making the shift to a heart-healthy diet and purchasing healthier foods—including snacks.

-It’s a great time to be in the better-for-you snacks and food products business – just take a look at these encouraging statistics:
+It’s a great time to be in the better-for-you (BFY) snacks and food products business.
+I mean, just take a look at these encouraging statistics:

 - In 2018, the global healthy snacks market size was valued at USD 23.05 billion (Source)